motivic/CarND-Behavioral-Cloning-P3/writeup_template.md

 ####1.
 Submission includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files:
-* model.py containing the script to create and train the model
+* `model.py` containing the script to create and train the model
-* drive.py for driving the car in autonomous mode
+* `drive.py` for driving the car in autonomous mode, the speed is updated to 18
-* model.h5 containing a trained convolution neural network
+* `model.h5` containing a trained convolution neural network
-* writeup_report.md or writeup_report.pdf summarizing the results
+* `writeup_report.md` summarizing the results
+* `generate_data.py` used for generating additional training data through autonomous driving
+* a YouTube video of the autonomous driving using the model on the second track

 ####2.
 Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing